nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

 ## The 'learn-terra-wazi' folder
 The main.tf terraform script is derived from [IBM Sample terraform repo](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-sample_vpc_config)

-This sample uses a pre-defined local ssh-key and an IBM Cloud account apikey with access to create a Wazi aaS image.
+It creates a VPC/VSI instance using a pre-defined local ssh-key and an IBM Cloud account apikey with access to the new 'Wazi aaS' image.

-In windows, run the ssh-keygen cmd and add your public key to your cloud acct.
+In windows, run the ssh-keygen cmd and [add your public key to your cloud acct](https://cloud.ibm.com/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key).
 Then [access your cloud acct's apikey](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=servers-creating-cloud-api-key) and add it as a local environment varaiable using SETX IC_API_Key=<apikey> (or add the key in a script - but thats not recommended)

 Open a term and run terraform cmds under this folder using the standard flow: